ITWS-Hackathon/Sentiment_Analysis_Ukrainian/README.md

 # Sentiment_Analysis_Ukrainian
 ## by Tianqi Zhao and Stone McLaren
 ## [Introduction]
 Ukraine Humanitarian/Refugee Crisis has become a world-class spot recently.
 In this project, we did sentiment analysis about 900 Tweets from Twitter about people's views of Ukrainian Crisis.
-And we also create a classifier using 90% of the Tweets, then test it on 90 Tweets and get the Confusion Matrix.
+And we also create a classifier using 90% of the Tweets, then test it on 90 Tweets to get the Confusion Matrix.
 ![Image text](https://github.com/ITWS-Hackathon/Sentiment_Analysis_Ukrainian/blob/main/visualization/pie%20chart.png)
 ![Image text](https://github.com/ITWS-Hackathon/Sentiment_Analysis_Ukrainian/blob/main/visualization/confision%20matrix.png)
 ## References: